yosr-ghariani/C-project/README.md

 ● add a product.

-● shows the description of a product.
+● show the description of a product.

-● deletes a product.
+● delete a product.

-● updates a product.
+● update a product.

 ● search for a product in the stock.